dweisz/pydolphot/README.md

 # pydolphot
 A set of python scripts to streamline running DOLPHOT on HST imaging.

+This requires that you have [DOLPHOT](http://americano.dolphinsim.com/dolphot/) and the ACS module installed.
+It's best if you have compiled it with [PGPLOT](http://www.astro.caltech.edu/~tjp/pgplot/), if at all possible.

 This DOLPHOT example makes use of 'Grid 4' HST/ACS images from [HST-GO-12180](http://www.stsci.edu/cgi-bin/get-proposal-info?id=12180&submit=Go&observatory=HST) as presnted in [Cannon et al. (2012)](http://adsabs.harvard.edu/abs/2012ApJ...747..122C).
 Let's assume we have the raw images from the HST archive in the 'raw' subdirectory of 'NGC6822':